limjh0/Korea-4GSRBeamlineTDRs/docs/source/BLs/ID23_RTXAFS.rst

 catalysts, and biomedicines, and is expected to open up new frontiers in research.

-erase a line
+add a tap

 |image1|
   **Figure 1**.
 Expected scientific applications of RXAFS beamline.

 2. Scientific objectives
 -------------------------